 Therapy from the University of California at Berkeley.

 From printmaking to collage, Hannah’s work involves a wide range of materials and has been exhibited widely both in the United States and abroad.
 Hannah’s recent work combines her love of botanical art and words, text and image, journal entries and collage–all inspired by her years of meditation and her long-standing dedication to writing.
-Committed to creating beauty in an ever changing world, Hannah lives in Davis, CA, a literal hot-bed of plant life.
+Committed to creating beauty in an ever changing world, Hannah lives on Whidbey Island, WA in the Puget Sound, a literal hot-bed of plant life.